 There’s nothing more special in this world than our children, and few things are more frightening than having a child born with an injury.
 Injuries to a baby’s brachial plexus during birth are common, and they can have short-term effects, as well as complications that impact a child’s life well into the future.
-Brachial plexus injuries may be the result of medical malpractice, and in these cases, the innocent victims have the right to seek compensation by filing a medical malpractice claim or lawsuit.
+Brachial plexus injuries may be the result of medical malpractice, and in these cases, the innocent victims have the right to seek compensation by filing a New York medical malpractice claim or lawsuit.

 No parent wants to deal with the legal system after their child was injured, but that is where the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, come into play.
 Our New York birth injury attorneys will provide all the support your claim needs, from thoroughly investigating the negligent act that caused your child’s injury to advocating for the maximum compensation.
 Call us at (212) 986-7353 for a free case evaluation.

 The brachial plexus is a network of nerves that run from the spinal cord to the shoulders, arms, and hands.
 These nerves provide sensation throughout the shoulder and arm structure, as well as the ability to move.
 Newborn babies have naturally soft and sensitive bodies, and if the birthing process is managed incorrectly, this delicate bundle of nerves can be damaged.